 6. Cross-promote your TikTok profile

 Your existing social media audiences likely have no idea your business is on TikTok.
-To let them know you’re on the platform, make sure cross-promote your TikTok profile across your other social media channels.
+To let them know you’re on the platform, make sure to cross-promote your TikTok profile across your other social media channels.
 In my experience, the easiest way to do that is with a social posting tool that can help you schedule your post across all your small business and perhaps even personal channels.

 By cross-promoting your TikTok profile, you’ll be able to quickly grow your following which is especially helpful if you’re just starting on the platform.

 Plus, encouraging users to follow you on TikTok is super easy with the app’s QR codes.
 All you need to do is download a unique TikTok code to your device and post it on your social media profiles.
 This way, users will be able to quickly scan it and find your business on the platform.

 Even though TikTok is new to the Western social media market, it is taking it by storm.
 Savvy marketers should closely monitor the platform’s growth, and look into developing effective strategies tapping into TikTok’s momentum.